-Bell And Royal Air Force Of Oman Sign Purchase Agreement For New Aircraft
+Bell and Royal Air Force of Oman Sign Purchase Agreement for New Aircraft

 Date

-(MENAFN- Dubai PR Network) Muscat, Oman (August 12, 2024) – Bell Textron Inc. is pleased to announce the signing of a purchase agreement with the Royal Air Force of Oman (RAFO) for new aircraft.
-This Acquisition is to develop and enhance RAFO's capabilities.
+(MENAFN- Performance Communications) Muscat, Oman (August 12, 2024) – Bell Textron Inc. is pleased to announce the signing of a purchase agreement with the Royal Air Force of Oman (RAFO) for new aircraft.
+This acquisition is to develop and enhance RAFO’s capabilities.

 The Royal Air Force of Oman has chosen the aircraft for its unmatched versatility and performance.
 They are perfectly compatible with RAFO’s operational needs and community services, making them a valuable addition to the fleet.